lamfur07/Autonomous_Driving_Platform/README.md

 4- Adding an LSTM (memory) model with a CNN model that would enable time-dependent predictions for our ADP system.

-5- Use an embedded computer such as NVIDIA Jetson to eliminate the need of having a laptop to run the neural networks.

 # References

 “Broon F810 The Instructions Manual,” Manuals Library.
 [Online].
 Available: https://www.manualslib.com/manual/1259961/Broon-F810.html#product-F830.